facebook/proxygen/README.md

 `./reinstall.sh` to install it.
 You can run `./deps.sh && ./reinstall.sh`
 whenever to rebase the dependencies, and then rebuild and reinstall proxygen.

-A note on compatibility: this project relies on system installed fbthrift and folly.
-If you rebase proxygen and `make` starts to fail, you likely need to update to the latest version of fbthrift and folly.
+A note on compatibility: this project relies on system installed folly.
+If you rebase proxygen and `make` starts to fail, you likely need to update to the latest version of folly.
 Running `./deps.sh && ./reinstall.sh` will do this for you.
 We are still working on a solution to manage depencies more predictably.

 ##### Other Platforms

 If you are running on another platform, you may need to install several packages first.
-Proxygen, fbthrift, and folly are all autotools based projects.
+Proxygen and folly are all autotools based projects.

 ### Introduction